pryv/dev-site/source/_app-access-sections/webapp.md

   - `requestingAppId` (string): Unique.
 Given by PrYv identifier for this app.
 It will be the key for the requested set of permission after user agreement.
   - `languageCode`(2 characters ISO 639-1 Code): Optional.
 If known the current language used by the user.
 This will influence the signin and register interface language.
-  - `requestedPermissions` (object): The requested set of permissions to access user's channels & folders.
+  - `requestedPermissions` (object): The requested set of permissions to access user's streams.
   - `returnURL` (url or 'auto<extra>'): Optional.
 If you don't want (or can't have) the popup signin-process and prefer set a returnURL.
 This URL will be called at the en of the SIGNIN process.This provides a better user experience on mobile devices.
 Details: [settings.returnURL](#webapp.returnURL)
   - `spanButtonID` (string) Optional.
 The id of a `<span />` element in the DOM of your web page.
 Details: [settings.spanButtonID](#webapp.spanButtonID)
   - `callbacks` (functionS): called on each step of the sign-in process.
 Most of them are optional if you decided to rely on PrYv signin Button.
 All are optional excepted "accepted".
 Details: [settings.callbacks](#webapp.callbacks)